zyd5csi8/Tableau-10-Desktop-QA/README.md

 ## 1.9 Understand Shadow extracts

 **WHAT?** Shadow extracts is data that Tableau stores when using file (like non-legacy excel) to make loading data faster.
-I.e. a tempory extract file, will be deleted after then.
+I.e. a temporary extract file, will be deleted after then.

 **WHEN?** when processing non-legacy excel files, statistical files, or text files.